Klimatbyran/garbo/README.md

 ### Starting the containers

 This project expects some containers running in the background to work properly.
-We use Postgres as oour primary database, Redis for managing the queue system, ChromaDB for embeddings and the NLM ingestor for parsing PDF:s.
+We use Postgres as our primary database, Redis for managing the queue system, ChromaDB for embeddings and the NLM ingestor for parsing PDF:s.

 The simplest way to start the containers the first time is to run the following docker commands.